-Government fees for processing a rehabilitation request for an impaired driving offence will also jump from CAD $200 to CAD $1,000 when the law comes into effect, adding further impetus to get this resolved sooner rather than later.
+Government fees for processing a rehabilitation request for an impaired driving offence committed after December 18, 2018, will jump from CAD $200 to CAD $1,000.

 If you have any questions about gaining entry to Canada, please send a detailed email to email@example.com.